-In the June 30, 2015 actuarial valuation, the projected unit credit cost method was used.
-The actuarial assumptions included a 2.5% investment rate of return and an annual healthcare cost trend rate of 9%, reduced by decrements to an ultimate rate of 5% in 2022.
-The UAAL is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at June 30, 2015, was 23 years.
+In the June 30, 2016 actuarial valuation, the projected unit credit cost method was used.
+The actuarial assumptions included a 2.5% investment rate of return and an annual healthcare cost trend rate of 8%, reduced by decrements to an ultimate rate of 5% in 2021.
+The UAAL is amortized each year over a constant 30 year period, as a level dollar amount.

-8. DUE TO COMPONENTS AND NON-COMPONENTS
+7. DUE TO COMPONENTS AND NON-COMPONENTS

-Prior to June 30, 2014, Questar III had charged components, non-components and grantors for postemployment healthcare costs and accumulated those funds for several years in anticipation of partially funding the liability.
+Prior to July 1, 2015, Questar III had charged components, non-components and grantors for postemployment healthcare costs and accumulated those funds for several years in anticipation of partially funding the liability.
 As legislation was never passed that allowed for the funding of postemployment healthcare costs, the New York State Comptroller's Office required the funds be liquidated.
 A plan to liquidate the funds was approved by the Questar III Board, the State Education Department and the participating districts.
 The plan required that funds collected from components and non-components of \$15,692,282 be liquidated via providing credits to the districts over a five year period.
 Additionally, funds collected from grantors of \$2,318,337 will be retained in the Special Aid fund and Questar III will seek guidance from the New York State Education Department concerning how to address these funds.
-Lastly, a one year estimate for retiree healthcare costs of \$2,675,000 will remain in the general fund as a current liability, in accordance with GASB Statement No. 45 "Other postemployment benefit expenditures from governmental funds should be recognized on the modified accrual basis.
+Lastly, a one year estimate for retiree healthcare costs will remain in the general fund as a current liability, in accordance with GASB Statement No. 45 "Other postemployment benefit expenditures from governmental funds should be recognized on the modified accrual basis.
 The amount recognized should be equal to the amount contributed to the plan or expected to be liquidated with expendable available financial resources."

-8. DUE TO COMPONENTS AND NON-COMPONENTS (CONTINUED)
+7. DUE TO COMPONENTS AND NON-COMPONENTS (CONTINUED)